-Senior Vice President for Finance and Operations/Treasurer
+Executive Vice President for Finance and Operations/Treasurer

 Michael Donohue has more than 15 years of progressively responsible experience in higher education administration and is skilled at streamlining processes and procedures as they relate to that field.
 Previous positions he has held include Assistant Controller at the American University of Beirut, Budget Analyst for the United States Military Academy at West Point and Budget Assistant for the Army Athletic Association.